vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Serialisation/SerializedObject How-to.md

 ### Values

-You **cannot** retrieve the C# instance associated with a SerializedProperty that is not the bottom of the serialization hierarchy.
+You **cannot** retrieve the C# instance associated with a SerializedProperty that isn't the bottom of the serialization hierarchy.
 So, in our example, we cannot retrieve the value for `data` from its SerializedProperty, we can only go deeper and get the value of the last descendants.
 Once at a SerializedProperty that is at the bottom there are predefined *Value* properties that can be used to access the value Unity has serialized.
 See the [SerializedProperty](https://docs.unity3d.com/ScriptReference/SerializedProperty.html) Properties documentation to find the appropriate Value property; `floatValue`, `stringValue`, `objectReferenceValue`, etc.